takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 #### Data/GB_init.pickle

-This pickle file also contains q python dictionary variable with the following keys:
+This pickle file also contains a python dictionary variable with the following keys:

 - "dir_name": Directory name (string) under which GB data is located ("gbdata")